mgrosvenor/tempest/README.md

 ```
 -Dname=Matthew
 ```
-Or with the JOSN file
+Or with the JOSN configuration file
 ```
 {
     "name":"Matthew"